Winter wellbeing for unpaid carers

 3. Stay connected

 Have a daily action to reach out to people every day.
-Carers can experience great levels of isolation, and this may be heightened during lockdown.
-Make sure that you're reaching out to people and places that enhance your wellbeing.
+Those of us who look after someone can experience greater levels of isolation and loneliness.
+But we should be mindful that we spend our precious energy reaching out to people that enhance our wellbeing.
+Not everyone will!

 Simple WhatsApp chats